 Regulatory authorities in each participating country have plenary authority over numbering resources but the participating countries share numbering resources cooperatively.

-AT&T; developed the North American Numbering Plan in 1947 to simplify and facilitate direct dialing of long distance calls.
+AT&T developed the North American Numbering Plan in 1947 to simplify and facilitate direct dialling of long distance calls.
 Implementation of the plan began in 1951.

 NANP numbers are ten-digit numbers consisting of a three-digit Numbering Plan Area (NPA) code, commonly called an area code, followed by a seven-digit local number.
 The format is usually represented as

 where N is any digit from 2 through 9 and X is any digit from 0 through 9.